 Transaction Cost Theory

 The study conducted by Erdogmus et al. (2018) supports the concept of the distribution of the risks by taking the facilities management services from the different vendors.
-For the risk identification, the different systems are designed by the companies which also involves a huge cost, but it can prudently facilitate in the risk identification.
+For risk identification, the different systems are designed by the companies, which also involves a huge cost, but it can prudently facilitate risk identification.
 There are various alternatives as well which provide support in the outsourcing of the IT infrastructures.
 For instance, a large company provides facilities management and various relevant services linked to outsourcing.
-This gives the benefits of the cost distribution and eventually, it distributes the risk as well.
+This gives the benefits of the cost distribution, and eventually, it distributes the risk as well.
 This provides support in the risk identification of IT infrastructure in outsourcing.
 Some factors are impacting the IT infrastructure in the procedure of reducing the risk.
 These factors are further discussed.

 Loss of Control